-A qualified student may choose to delay registering for dissertation writing for personal or professional reasons.
-In fact, before starting the dissertation clock, a student should feel ready to fully engage in research.
+A student may choose to delay registering for dissertation writing for personal or professional reasons.
+In fact, before registering for dissertation writing, a student should feel ready to fully engage in research.
 It is better to take a leave of absence than to enter the dissertation process tired, too busy, or unmotivated.
 Leave of absence is not permissible during any dissertation registration period.

-To delay registration, a student must submit a Leave of Absence form to the Registrar or risk administrative withdrawal.
-(A student may not take a Leave of Absence in the middle of dissertation writing, after registering.)
+To delay registration, a student must submit a Leave of Absence form to the Registrar to avoid administrative withdrawal, unless they are registering for any previously missed courses immediately following their last quarter of enrollment.
 Taking a Leave of Absence has institutional and, in some cases, financial consequences, so please bear in mind the following:

-Financial Aid Delaying registration may affect student loans for financial aid recipients.

-Contact Pacifica's Financial Aid Office for more information.
+Financial AidDelaying registration may affect student loans for financial aid recipients.
+Contact Pacifica's Office of Financial Aid for more information.

-Students should be mindful of the Program Time Limit, or PTL, a period of eight (8) years within which a student must complete all degree requirements.
-The PTL is therefore a master clock.
-It begins at the date of first enrollment in the Program, (the first quarter of the first year of coursework).
-The PTL clock does not pause regardless of any delays in registration (Leaves of Absence).
-Any student who does not complete all degree requirements by the date of the PTL is academically withdrawn.
-Should the student wish to complete the degree after the PTL has expired, he or she must reapply for admission to the Program.
+PTL Students should be mindful of the Program Time Limit, or PTL, a period of eight (8) years within which a student must complete all degree requirements.
+It begins at the date of first enrollment in the Program, (the first quarter of the first year of coursework) and does not pause regardless of any delays in registration (Leaves of Absence).
+Any student who does not complete all degree requirements by the date of the PTL is administratively withdrawn.